 To learn more, see Configure a scene for 3D editing.

 Projects contain connections to your data, layouts, toolboxes, and other resources you need to complete a project.
 You can create projects with specific data and share them online, or save them as templates for a particular editing scenario and share them within your organization.

-To learn more, see Catalog pane, catalog view, and browse dialog box.
+To learn more, see Use the Catalog pane.

 2D and 3D features